Visiting fellows and emeritus professors

 David Silverman is also Adjunct Professor in the Faculty of Education, Queensland University of Technology, Brisbane and Visiting Professor in the Management Department at King's College, University of London and the Business School, University of Technology, Sydney.
 He has authored 15 books and 45 journal articles on qualitative research, ethnography and conversation analysis.

 David pioneered a taught MA in Qualitative Research at Goldsmiths in 1985 and supervised around 30 successful PhD students.
 Since becoming Emeritus Professor in 1999, he has continued publishing methodology books.
 David has also run workshops for research students in Finland, Norway, Sweden, Denmark, France, Sri Lanka and Tanzania.

 Besides all this, David's other interests include classical music, literary fiction, bridge, county cricket and spending time with his grandchildren.

-Bev is currently Academic Director of the Atlantic Fellows Programme, based at the LSE, but has a long history of being associated with Goldsmiths, and in particular the Department of Sociology.
+Prior to Lancaster, Bev was Academic Director of the Atlantic Fellows Programme, based at the LSE, but has a long history of being associated with Goldsmiths, and in particular the Department of Sociology.
 Before joining Sociology at Goldsmiths, Bev previously worked at the Worcester College of Higher Education and the Universities of Keele, York, Lancaster and Manchester.
 Bev has worked in the areas of Women’s Studies and Cultural Studies, as well as Sociology.

 Class, media and cultural formations, feminist and poststructuralist theory, Pierre Bourdieu and Marx, spatial formations.